adolfont/caes005-introduction-to-functional-programming/offerings/2023/tasks/game_task.md

 You will implement a game called ["TIC-TAC-TOE: 4 IN A ROW!"](https://emu.edu/gaming-hub/tic-tac-toe).

+## Description

+"TIC-TAC-TOE: 4 IN A ROW!" is a unique twist on the classic Tic-Tac-Toe game.
+In this version, players are challenged to achieve a victory by connecting four of their pieces in a row.
+The game provides an engaging and strategic experience, where players must carefully plan their moves to outsmart their opponent and form a winning combination.

+One distinctive feature of this version is the limitation of only four pieces for each player.
+Once a player places their fifth piece on the board, the oldest piece will disappear.
+This introduces an additional layer of strategy, requiring players to not only focus on their current moves but also to consider the consequences of their earlier placements.

+The objective remains the same – be the first to connect four pieces horizontally, vertically, or diagonally.
+With the dynamic element of disappearing pieces, players must think ahead and adapt their tactics throughout the game.
+This variation adds a fresh and exciting dimension to the traditional Tic-Tac-Toe, making it a compelling and fast-paced challenge for players of all ages.

+## Instructions

 Your project should be inside your private repo shared with me.

 You will create a [Mix Task](https://elixirschool.com/en/lessons/intermediate/mix_tasks) so that the game can be played on a terminal.
 See my sample [tasks] project(https://github.com/adolfont/caes005-introduction-to-functional-programming/tree/main/offerings/2023/projects/tasks).